 “Christianity is a relationship, not a religion,” is one of the church’s most popular phrases.
 But is it true?
 Are relationship and religion really polar opposites?

-I can remember standing in church, smiling and sweating from worship, when the pastor would come up and greet the congregation and loudly state, “Thank God Christianity is a relationship, not a religion, hey?!”
+I can remember standing in a church, smiling and sweating from worship, when the pastor would come up and greet the congregation and loudly state, “Thank God Christianity is a relationship, not a religion, hey?!”
 Back then I happily shouted back in agreement.
 The non-believers who think I am part of a religion are all wrong.
 I’m not religious, I’m in a relationship with Jesus Christ!
 This was me about five years ago.

 One of the most popular Christian videos on youtube (reaching over 30 million views), created by Jefferson Bethke, sums it up like this:

 This is the fundamental belief of mainstream Christianity today.
-Although Bethke has a lot of good points, the argument they’ve circled around ultimately fails to define exactly what religion is apart from a “behavior modification.”
+Although Bethke has a lot of good points, the argument they’ve circled around ultimately fails to define exactly what religion is apart from a “behaviour modification.”

 To identify what religion is, all we need to do is take a simple look at its etymology.
 Religion comes from the Greek word religare, which is a combination of re (to return to or repeat) and ligare (to bind or to tie).
 In ancient times, this would be known as a covenant.
 Religion is not evil or something to oppose, rather it is the very core of a relationship with Christ.

 This belief that religion is something to be opposed holds some dangerous conclusions, the most dangerous being the possibility of idolatry.
 If we take Jesus out of the covenantal bond, there is nothing to stop us viewing Him as whoever we desire Him to be.
 Jesus is no longer an objective person, but merely an image of us whom we shape to fit our desires and preferences.
 The video ends with this phrase: “dangling on the cross, he was thinking of you.”
-Although it may sound inspirational, if we view all of Christ’s actions as a personal valentine gift, we lose all understanding of who He is.
+Although it may sound inspirational, if we view all of Christ’s actions as a personal Valentine gift, we lose all understanding of who He is.
 It’s just one of the reasons there is so much disconnect in the church.

 Something I find quite interesting is that whenever this phrase is spoken, the phrase, “Jesus didn’t come to create a religion, but to open the door to a personal relationship with us,” soon follows.
 Jesus certainly did establish the grounds for a relationship (again, only through His covenant), but nowhere in Scripture does it say He came to “abolish religion,” as Bethke hypothetically puts it.